 by Ed Sawicki - June 2, 2015

 John wanted to install a new Novell server product.
-Since it was based on Linux, I was the one assigned the job.
+I was assigned the job because it was based on Linux.
 Normally a Linux installation takes about one hour for someone who has rarely done it.
 With experience and fast hardware, I've done it in 20 minutes.
 However, Novell went out of their way to make it complicated and difficult.
 Vendors do this to lock you in to their support contracts.
-They tell you to be cautious of using other Linux (the ones that cost nothing) because you won't get Novell's world-class support...support that you won't need if you used another Linux.
+They tell you to be cautious of using other Linux (the ones that cost nothing) because you won't get Novell's world-class support; support that you won't need if you used another Linux.

 After days of trying, I was unable to complete the installation.
 The documentation was terrible.
 I showed John the documentation and said that I'd have to call Novell.
 John said that he'd call them.
 I was relieved.

-I asked for a meeting with the agency Chief and that was granted.
-After I told my version of the story he said that John was a valuable asset to the agency who had done a lot to get IT up-to-speed.
-I left quite depressed and did think about quitting.
+I asked for a meeting with the agency chief and that was granted.
+After I told my story he said that John was a valuable asset to the agency who had done a lot to get IT up-to-speed.
+I left quite depressed.
+I did think about quitting.

 I was sitting at my desk thinking “All other things being equal, a manager has the advantage.
 Is there some way to neutralize that advantage?”
 Then the light went on.
 I went to the mediator's office and said “Occam's Razor”.

-Then he said softly "Occam's Razor” and after a pause, “brilliant" and smiled.
+Later, he said softly, “Occam's Razor” and after a pause, “brilliant”.

 Soon after, the IT department employees reported to another manager.
-John was still there and still the manager of IT, but he worked alone.
-Months later, he left the agency.
+John left the agency a few months later.